top of page

 Eligible works: 2D and 3D mediums, with an emphasis on Folk Art and Craft.

 ***This is an in-person exhibition.
-Artists are responsible for the delivery of accepted work in the gallery Saturday, June 31st, 10-4pm, 2025.
+Artists are responsible for the delivery of accepted work in the Guild Gallery

 • Artists can submit up to two works.